 Prerequisites: Data Mining

 Data objects are the essential part of a database.
 A data object represents the entity.
-Data Objects are like group of attributes of a entity.
-For example a sales data object may represent customer, sales or purchases.
+Data Objects are like a group of attributes of an entity.
+For example, a sales data object may represent customers, sales, or purchases.
 When a data object is listed in a database they are called data tuples.